JumaJuiceTime/TheHundredSaints/Classes/Klerikos.md

 ===== Languages =====

-In addition to their native languages, clerics speak Liturgic, the language of Church scripture.
+In addition to their native languages, klerikos speak Liturgic, the language of Church scripture.

 ===== Turning the Undead =====